iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/A Review on Nesterov's Estimating Sequence Technique.md

 $$

 Therefore, $\Delta_k(x)$ is a monotone decreasing quantity, for all $x$.
-To classify as a Lyapunov quantity, it would also has to be non-negative.
+To classify as a Lyapunov quantity, it would also have to be non-negative.
 Which it is at specifically 2 points $x\in \{x_*, x_k\}$ by the previous claim.
 Unrolling the recurrence gives the convergence rate of the Lyapunov quantity: